 Creating Smoke Free Spaces:

-- Smoke outside – either take your child outside with you or plan to have someone watch them while you go out for a smoke (a neighbour, a partner, a child who is over 11).
+Smoke outside - either take your child outside with you or plan to have someone watch them while you go out for a smoke (a neighbour, a partner or a child who is over 12).

 Cutting Down and Quitting